parsiya/parsiya.net/content/post/2019-12-22-javascript-rhino/index.markdown

 * https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino/JavaScript_Compiler

-I do not know how to use this yet.
+I have not been able to load the compiled strings in Rhino and execute them yet.

 ## js_beautify Options
 The `js_beautify` function has a second optional parameter.
 This is a JSON